About Sutherlin

 Criminal Records

-Criminal records in Pittsylvania County encompass felony, misdemeanor, and traffic offenses, as well as entries in the sex offender registry.
-These records are maintained by the Pittsylvania County Sheriff's Office and the Virginia State Police.
+Criminal records in Pittsylvania County cover felony, misdemeanor, and traffic offenses, as well as entries in the sex offender registry.
 Residents can conduct background checks through the Virginia State Police, which provides access to statewide criminal history information.
-The Virginia Bureau of Investigation also plays a role in compiling and disseminating criminal records for residents of Pittsylvania County.
+The Virginia State Police also helps with compiling and disseminating criminal records for residents of Pittsylvania County.

 Economy & Demographics